On this page you will find a series of Book Reviews I wrote this year, 2017, and below those posts, a blog I started late last year.

 In some ways Liu’s future human relationships are a near-perfect emulation of contemporary generational relationships between the Digital Generation and anybody over 40.
 The clunky 21st-century hibernators call them “kids” though they’re a highly advanced civilization.

 The Dark Forest is considerably more about philosophy, politics and social and military strategy than The Three-Body Problem, which was more computing and science.
 But it’s pretty heady stuff.

 All of it is headed toward first contact and when the 2000-spacecraft-strong armada of Earth finally meets the first craft from Trisolaris, the story doesn’t disappoint.
 So many previous steps have led to this moment in our narrative, they unfold like the petals of a blooming flower as the action explodes.
 The battle is a brilliant sequence.

 We come now to a principle failing of this work.
-The conclusion of The Dark Forest is meant to bring a suspension at last to first contact, but the solution that achieves this was, to me, a disappointment.
+The conclusion of volume two is meant to bring a suspension at last to first contact, but the solution that achieves this was, to me, a disappointment.
 When it finally happens, I wondered why it hadn’t come sooner to us to approach the problem this way.

 I’m obviously trying to critique here without giving anything away, so I’ll conclude with a metaphor from another saga.

 I used to love trolling fans of The Lord of the Rings by saying, “Put the ring in a box.
 Give it to the Eagles.
 Tell them to drop it in the fires of Mordor.
 End of story in 20 minutes.”
 After all, the Eagles easily defeat the winged Fellbeasts of the Nazgul in the great war of Middle Earth, they’d have no problem getting by them to rid the world of the ring.